pkware/LowMemoryAhoCorasick/README.md

 1. Make and checkout a release branch on github.
 2. Change the version in gradle.properties to a non-SNAPSHOT version.
 3. Update the CHANGELOG.md for the impending release.
+4. Update README.md to use the latest version in its POM and Gradle examples.
-4. Run `git commit -am "Release Low Memory Aho-Corasick X.Y.Z."` (where X.Y.Z is the new version) in the terminal or command line.
+5. Run `git commit -am "Release Low Memory Aho-Corasick X.Y.Z."` (where X.Y.Z is the new version) in the terminal or command line.
-5. Make a PR with your changes.
+6. Make a PR with your changes.
-6. Merge the release PR after approval, tag the commit on the main branch with `git tag -a X.Y.Z -m "Low Memory Aho-Corasick X.Y.Z"`(X.Y.Z is the new version).
+7. Merge the release PR after approval, tag the commit on the main branch with `git tag -a X.Y.Z -m "Low Memory Aho-Corasick X.Y.Z"`(X.Y.Z is the new version).
-7. Run `git push --tags`.
+8. Run `git push --tags`.
-8. Run `./gradlew publish` in the terminal or command line.
+9. Run `./gradlew publish` in the terminal or command line.
-9. Visit [Sonatype Nexus](https://oss.sonatype.org/) and promote the artifact.
+10. Visit [Sonatype Nexus](https://oss.sonatype.org/) and promote the artifact.
-10. Update `gradle.properties` to the next SNAPSHOT version.
+11. Update `gradle.properties` to the next SNAPSHOT version.
-11. Run `git commit -am "Prepare next development version."`
+12. Run `git commit -am "Prepare next development version."`
-12. Make a PR with your changes.
+13. Make a PR with your changes.
-13. Merge the next version PR after approval.
+14. Merge the next version PR after approval.

 If step 8 or 9 fails, drop the Sonatype repo, fix the problem, commit, and start again at step 8.